skyiron/web/docs/theming/_index.md

 ## Extendability

-If you define different key-value pairs inside any of the objects (`breakpoints`, `colorPalette`, `fontSizes`, `sizes`, `spacing`) in `"designTokens"`, they will get loaded and initialized as CSS custom properties but don't necessarily take any effect in the user interface.
+If you define different key-value pairs inside any of the objects (`breakpoints`, `colorPalette`, `fontSizes`, `roles`, `sizes`, `spacing`) in `"designTokens"`, they will get loaded and initialized as CSS custom properties but don't necessarily take any effect in the user interface.
 This gives you an opportunity to, for example, customize extensions from within the theme in the web runtime (and not the extension itself).

 ## Example theme